 What additional cleaning is taking place?

 Our buses are comprehensively cleaned every night by our expert team of cleaners, including regular disinfection of all grab rails and poles, entrance door handles, window ledges and other touchpoints.
-We are now also using a long-lasting sanitising treatment (Zoono Z71) on our buses and in depots, which kills Coronavirus on surfaces for up to 28 days.
-It is environmentally-friendly, uses no alcohol or dangerous chemicals, and is scientifically proven to be highly effective against Covid-19.
+We are now also using a sanitising treatment (Zoono Z71) on our buses and in depots.
+It is environmentally-friendly, uses no alcohol or dangerous chemicals, and is proven to be a highly effective antimicrobial surface sanitiser.

 Will you be providing face masks or hand sanitiser for passengers?